ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 are essentially inverted: for better or worse, you re stuck with the high-level decisions that have been made by those before you.

- e largest risk in brownfield development is not invented here syndrome.
+The largest risk in brownfield development is not invented here syndrome.
 Not invented here is the tendency for individ - uals to avoid taking responsibility for or paying sufficient atten - tion to things they did not create themselves.
 In brownfield soft - ware development, this can lead to systematic underinvestment

 in understanding existing work, causing frustration and ineffi - ciency in augmenting or modifying existing systems.
 I strongly encourage managers to make explicit space for a team to read and understand an existing system before asking them to modify it in any way. e time spent in comprehension upfront will be paid back by fewer surprises and faster velocity down the road.

 **CODING PATTERNS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.096.png)**

- e subject of what style of code to write is a religious discussion for many coders.
+The subject of what style of code to write is a religious discussion for many coders.
 My intention in this chapter is to provide a brief description of what the most common phrases in coding patterns mean, and refer you to more extensive resources on each practice.

 If you re faced with what feels like an emotional conversation on this topic, keep in mind that many successful companies exist that use each of these patterns.
 Everything is a tradeoff.
 A bad programmer can make a mess with any tool, and conversely a great programmer will find a way to make a readable solution even with suboptimal tools.